dasWarder/BookManager/README.md

 0.1.3: Add the Book manager and all CRUD book's operations

 0.2.3: Add all thymeleaf main pages and with Bootstrap view

+0.2.4: Add Details to save a description, and an image link in DB